barryclark/jekyll-now/mcamc.md

 All teams gather together in large rooms and compete live, with scores displayed in real-time on screens and projectors.
 Several tables in the room are set up with graders and questions.
 Questions come in sets of 3, and there are 8 sets of questions.
 When the round starts, each team sends one person to pick up the first set of questions and then return back to their team.
 The team works together to solve these 3 questions, and when the team is done, they send someone to submit their answers and recieve the next set of questions.
 Answers may not be changed after they are submitted, and answers will be graded on the spot, with the results immediately displayed on screens and projectors around the room.

 As a side note, at several high school competitions, the Live Round is consistently the most exciting and engaging round.
-We're proud to be the first middle school math competition to offer a Live Round, so we hope that you enjoy it!
+We're proud to be the first middle school math competition to our knowledge that offers a Live Round, so we hope that you enjoy it!

 ### Scoring
 We designed our scoring system to give more points to harder questions, as well as to prevent ties.
 Each round (individual, team, and live) is first scored separately, then roughly averaged for an overall score.